Silver Cord Program – AHS

 Purpose of Program: To promote volunteerism and to encourage students to take part in their community, students may earn a Silver Service Cord to be worn on their gown at graduation, which indicates significant hours of volunteer service during their enrollment at Anamosa High School.

-From the time students enter high school until April 30th of the year they graduate, students who earn a total of 120 hours of service earn a silver cord.
+Silver Cord Guidelines: From the summer before the students’ Freshman Year to the final month of the year they graduate, students who earn a total of 120 hours of service earn a silver cord.
 Students are encouraged to average 30 hours of service per year.
-Students who earn 30 service hours each year will be recognized in May of that year with their name on a recognition board and a certificate).

 Special consideration may be given to students who move into the district after beginning their high school career or for other special circumstances.

-Any service (volunteer, not for pay) performed in the within the Anamosa Community School District communities or within our greater “global” community.
-Any activity posted on the Silver Cord board, announcements, or in AHS Publications.
-If you do not see your activity listed, it is recommended that you get prior approval from Ms. Sutliff to make sure it will apply to silver cord hours.
-If your activity takes place outside of the Anamosa Community School District, you should also request prior approval.
+What Counts: Any service (volunteer, not for pay) performed within the Anamosa Community School District communities or within our greater “global” community.
+Any activity posted on the Silver Cord Google Classroom, announcements, or in AHS Publications.
+If you have any concerns about your hours you should email the Silver Cord Advisor to get prior approval.

 Why participate in Silver Cord?

 - We all have a responsibility to contribute to the common good and do our part to help make the world a better place.